Gatton Park: History

 In 1830, Gatton was purchased by Frederick John Monson, 5th Baron Monson (1809–1841), for £100,000, for the ancient privilege of sending two members to the House of Commons, a perquisite that was cancelled two years later, "and all Lord Monson had for £100,000 was the land".
 He set about remaking Gatton Hall splendid: for him Thomas Hopper made alterations to Gatton, but further plans were not executed.
 The marble hall at the centre of the main block was revetted in marble, even to the inlaid marbles of its floor, taking as a general model the Corsini Chapel in San Giovanni in Laterano, though Lord Monson did not cap his hall with a dome.
 The walls were frescoed by Joseph Severn with the Four Classical Virtues, embodied by historical ladies.

 In 1841 the estate was inherited by the 6th Baron Monson who lived in Lincolnshire and who let Gatton, first to his aunt and then to Hugh Cairns, 1st Earl Cairns, the Attorney General.

-The estate was purchased in 1888 by Sir Jeremiah Colman whose family had established the Colman's mustard food brand in the early 19th century.
-The property was requisitioned during the Second World War; the estate was then purchased by the current owners, The Royal Alexandra and Albert School.
+Between 1888 and 1942, Gatton Park was owned by Sir Jeremiah Colman whose family had established the Colman's mustard food brand in the early 19th century.
+In February 1934, a fire destroyed much of the house.
+The house was rebuilt under the supervision of Edwin Cooper, using stone reclaimed from the destroyed building.
+The main portico, bronze gates and a statue entitled The Athlete in Repose had survived intact and were incorporated into the new structure.
+Construction work was completed in 1936.
+Colman died in January 1942.

+The property was requisitioned during the Second World War for the Canadian Army and the Royal Military Police.
+Part of the estate was purchased in 1948 for the Royal Alexandra and Albert School, which is now a state boarding school.
+108 acres of woodland was given to the National Trust in 1951 by Colman's son, also called Jeremiah Colman.